Jim Halpert: Reception

-In the media, Jim is sometimes called an everyguy.
-In her article "Breaking Out of the First-Job Trap" for U.S. News & World Report, Liz Wolgemuth used Jim's character as a template for an essay on under-motivated, young, college graduates.
+In the media, Jim is sometimes called an everyman.
+In her article "Breaking Out of the First-Job Trap" for U.S. News & World Report, Liz Wolgemuth used Jim's character as a template for an essay on under-motivated, young college graduates.
 In an article on stereotypical office worker profiles, Jim was identified as the worker who is "drifting along in a job, [while] you put off asking yourself hard questions about career plans."